Interacting Scalar Fields as Dark Energy and Dark Matter in Einstein scalar Gauss Bonnet Gravity: Conclusions

-As shown explicitly in Figs. \ref{fig:evo_model1} and \ref{fig:evo_model2}, when interactions between the two dark components are introduced, the models fit not only with current observational data well but also produce two well-separated and desirable epochs, the matter- and radiation-dominated epochs.
-This is consistent with our previous studies presented in \cite{Hussain:2024yee}, but sharply in contrast to the case without interactions \cite{TerenteDiaz:2023iqk}. {In Fig. \ref{fig:roman_distance_modulus}, the comparison of the two models with \(\Lambda\)CDM is further investigated using the distance modulus \(\mu\) against the Roman mock data, from which it can be also seen that they are tracing \(\Lambda\)CDM very well.}
+As shown explicitly in Figs. \ref{fig:evo_model1_numeric} and \ref{fig:evo_model2_numeric}, when interactions between the two dark components are introduced, the models fit not only with current observational data well but also produce two well-separated and desirable epochs, the matter- and radiation-dominated epochs.
+This is consistent with our previous studies presented in \cite{Hussain:2024yee}, but sharply in contrast to the case without interactions \cite{TerenteDiaz:2023iqk}. {In Fig.~\ref{fig:roman_distance_modulus}, the comparison of the two models with $\Lambda$CDM is further investigated using the distance modulus $\mu$ against the Roman mock data.
+It can be seen that {although both models mimic $\Lambda$CDM-type behavior for the PP and DES samples, they show a significant departure at higher redshifts when the Roman sample is included.
+This suggests that future Supernova surveys will be capable of probing and distinguishing alternative dark energy models from the standard $\Lambda$CDM scenario.

-We also performed statistical comparisons by evaluating the Akaike Information Criterion (AIC) and Bayesian Information Criterion (BIC), which indicate no significant deviation of either model from \(\Lambda\)CDM.
-Finally, we incorporated simulated data from Roman Space Telescope observations to probe the behavior of the models at higher redshift.
-The current models tested with Roman+BAO+Planck data show no significant deviation from \(\Lambda\)CDM.
+Upon performing the statistical comparison through the evaluation of the AIC and BIC, we find that both models provide an excellent fit to the PP and DES data, as the reduced chi-squared values are very close to unity.
+However, the AIC indicates only weak preference, while the BIC shows no support for the current models over $\Lambda$CDM.
+In contrast, both information criteria show strong support for the present models over the baseline model when the Roman mock sample is included.}}

+Other important tests of the current models include the stability analysis of the interaction, the consistency of the models with current observations in terms of the slip parameter, lensing function and growth factor \cite{Ishak:2019aay}, and the possibilities of alleviating the Hubble tension and other anomalies found in current cosmological observations.
+Most of these issues are closely related to linear perturbations of the theory, and currently, following \cite{Kobayashi:2019hrl,Bellini:2014fua}, we are working on it, and expect to report our results on these important issues soon in another occasion, as such studies are clearly out of the scope of the current paper.

+Finally, we would like to note that tests of the theory with the Solar System and gravitational wave observations had already initiated.
+In particular, the solar system tests lead to the following constraint \cite{Amendola:2007ni}

+where $\phi_0$ is the current value of the scalar field $\phi$.
+However, the observations of low-mass x-ray binary and gravitational waves imposed much severer constraint \cite{Yagi:2012gp,Lyu:2022gdr}

+It had been also shown that the theory is stable in the FLRW background \cite{Fier:2025huc}.
+However, all these studies were carried out under the assumptions that the GB scalar field $\phi$ does not interact with other matter fields, except for the gravitational interaction.
+Once such interaction is included, the equations of perturbations will be changed.
+As a result, the stability conditions shall be also changed \cite{Kobayashi:2019hrl}.
+As mentioned above, we have been investigating these issues and hope to report such studies soon in another occasion.